koenverburg/learnings/readme.md

 # Learnings
-> This repo contains learning projects for learning algorithms and other cs related topics.
+> This repo contains projects for learning algorithms and other cs related topics.